 - He scored 5 centuries and 2 half-centuries and is the only player to do so in a single World Cup.

 - The hitman finished as the batsman with the most ODI runs in 2019.
 He scored 1490 runs in 27 innings with an average of 57.30 and a strike rate of 89.92.

 - In his ODI career, Sharma has played 227 ODI matches scoring 9,205 runs with an average of 48.96 and a strike rate of 88.9.
-Sharma also has 29 centuries and 43 half-centuries to his name.
+Sharma also has 29 centuries and 43 half-centuries with 3 double centuries to his name.